neurobagel/documentation/docs/infrastructure.md

     You will need to download the license in a place that is accessible to your new Stardog instance when it is launched (see below).

-## Launch the API and graph stack
+## Launch the Neurobagel node API and graph stack

-We recommend launching the API and your graph backend instance using `docker compose`.
+We recommend launching the Neurobagel API and your graph backend instance using `docker compose`.
 (To install the API from source, see [these instructions](https://github.com/neurobagel/api/blob/main/README.md#local-installation).)

 ### Clone the API repo